vikrant-phadtare1101/cassandra/doc/source/architecture/dynamo.rst

 as ``<total_replicas>/<transient_replicas`` Both SimpleStrategy and NetworkTopologyStrategy support configuring transient replication.

-Transiently replicated keyspaces only support tables created with read_repair set to NONE and monotonic reads are not currently supported.
-You also can't use LWT, logged batches, and counters in 4.0.
-You will possibly never be able to use materialized views with transiently replicated keyspaces and probably never be able to use 2i with them.

 Transient replication is an experimental feature that may not be ready for production use.
-The expected audienced is experienced users of Cassandra capable of fully validating a deployment of their particular application.
-That means being able check that operations like reads, writes, decommission, remove, rebuild, repair, and replace all work with your queries, data, configuration, operational practices, and availability requirements.

-It is anticipated that 4.next will support monotonic reads with transient replication as well as LWT, logged batches, and counters.

 Tunable Consistency